 However, let’s take it a little bit further.
 Undetected by the search algorithm, Mary occasionally uses a hashtag on some of her updates.
 The hashtags don’t seem related – they’re innocuous, random, and spread across multiple networks.

-While the automated search is ignoring them, though, a behavioural analyst – or just someone that has a curious nature on the other end of the search – decides that there is a pattern to the hashtags, no matter how infrequent and haphazard they seem.
+While the automated search is ignoring them, though, a behavioural analyst or an AI program decides that there is a pattern to the hashtags, no matter how infrequent and haphazard they seem.

-Using human intuition and personal legwork, the analyst discovers the hashtag refers to Mary’s crowning moment at high school, when she beat the high jump record.
+This leads to the discovery that the hashtag refers to Mary’s crowning moment at high school, when she beat the high jump record.
 The hashtag – say, #WIWYAF – stands for “When I was young and fit”, and is a reminder of Mary’s youth that she’d love to get back, hence her love for certain sports shoes.

 Sending a new search spider out connects her social graph together and uncovers multiple conversations and images around her reminiscing.